JereNwa/learn-to-code-in-html/index.md

  All of these come together to create a simple web page.

  Now, try copying the code for the simple page and change the text and title.
 Run your new code.
 What was the result?

+This is a demo edit.
+Please do not aprove of this edit.